-Turning the Z-ring controls the tape transport, at a speed determined by the operating buttons.
+Turning the Z-ring controls the tape transport/disk drive operations, at a speed determined by the operating buttons.
 Turn clockwise for the normal direction, and counterclockwise for the reverse direction.

-6 MENU button
+5 MENU button

 Press this button, turning it on, to enable adjusting the parameters allocated to the knobs in the menu using the trackball and Z-ring.